Lyn-liyuan/moonweb/README.md

 - **July 4, 2024**: Implement the /unload command to stop the model service process.
 For example, enter /unload Qwen/Qwen2-1.5B-Instruct in the text box of the web interface to stop the corresponding model process.
 - **July 6, 2024**: To start the HTTP server using axum, you no longer need to use dx serve to start the server.
 Use the highlight.js library to add syntax highlighting functionality.
 - **July 11, 2024**: To implement the llava model server.
+- **July 19, 2024**: Added conversation management, using the browser to store historical conversations.

 **Contributing**